When you should hire a bookkeeper

 That's important when you're trying to differentiate your business from your competitors.
 Real-time information is also vital if you want to make sound business decisions.

 As we’ve covered in this guide, a bookkeeper is highly valuable to a small business and can provide more services than just financial recording and compliance.
-Often a bookkeeper will specialize in a particular field, so it pays to ask them about this so that they can add even more value.
+Often a bookkeeper will specialize in a particular industry, so it pays to ask them about this so that they can add even more value.
 Make sure that you get the best out of your business by hiring a bookkeeper to help you along your journey.